adinabo/skincare_journal/README.md

 This bug significantly impacts the user experience, as it effectively locks users out of their accounts once they log out.
 Resolving this issue is critical to ensure that users can seamlessly log in and out of the application as needed.

-2. Skin Type Only Temporarily Saved in the Database Another major issue discovered during development is that a user's selected skin type is only temporarily saved in the database.
+2. Skin Type Only Temporarily Saved in the Database, user has to update it everytime they log in Another major issue discovered during development is that a user's selected skin type is only temporarily saved in the database.
 After restarting the server, the skin type appears to be deleted or lost, and the user needs to update their skin type again.

 This bug also significantly affects the user experience by causing frustration and confusion.
 Users may believe their preferences are saved, only to find them missing later.
 Fixing this issue is crucial to ensuring that users can reliably set and maintain their skin type preferences across sessions.